borntofrappe/playground/borntofrappe/Components/Illustration/intersection-observer/README.md

 # Intersection Observer

-A couple of notes on the project, especially given my lack of practice with the API.
+A couple of notes on the project, especially due my lack of practice with the API.
 In the **res** folder you find a first implementation using vanilla JS.
 I found this one to be the a great starting point.

 ## res